ProjectFreedomGaming/pfSDK/docs/Getting Started.md

 In order to build the project we also have a `Makefile`:
 ```
-# -- Name of the lib we are building.
+# -- Name of the rom we are building.
 ROM_TARGET = flashingscreen.pfxrom

 # -- Finally the common makefile should be included last.